 If selected as a recipient, the student will receive a $1,000 award.
 Up to two (2) awards will be granted each year.
 Awards may be renewed for up to three additional years or until a bachelor's degree is earned, whichever occurs first.
 Renewal is contingent upon maintaining a cumulative GPA of 2.5 or above on a 4.0 scale, or the equivalent, in a full-time course of study.

 Awards are for undergraduate study only.

-Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship America postmarked no later than February 1, 2017.
+Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship America postmarked no later than February 1, 2018.
 Grade reports are not acceptable.
 Unofficial transcripts must display student name, school name, grade and credit hours earned for each course, and term in which each course was taken.
 Applicants will receive acknowledgment of receipt of their application.
-If an acknowledgment card is not received within three weeks, applicants may call Scholarship Management Services to verify that the application has been received.
+If an acknowledgment card is not received within three weeks, applicants may call Scholarship America to verify that the application has been received.

 Applicants are responsible for gathering and submitting all necessary information.
 Applications are evaluated on the information supplied; therefore, answer all questions as completely as possible.
 Incomplete applications will not be evaluated.
 All information received is considered confidential and is reviewed only by Scholarship America.

 Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of goals and aspirations, unusual personal or family circumstances, and an outside appraisal.
 Financial need is not considered.

 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of California Refuse Recycling Council play a part in the selection.
 All applicants agree to accept the decision as final.